jharwell/libra/docs/src/design/philosophy.rst

 Using cmake Globbing
 ====================

-The general consensus is that globbing source files=bad in cmake, for some very valid reasons, listed below along with my experience in why the each reason isn't a dealbreaker for using globbing.
+The general consensus is that globbing source files is bad in CMake, for some very valid reasons.
+Each objection is addressed below, along with the reasoning for why none of them are dealbreakers.

 #. **Using globs can result in non-deterministic builds: the same cmake project
    might produce different results depending on the state of the filesystem.
 If